wh6av/md380-radio/README.md

 This program was created for all users of the MD-380 and MD-390 radios.
 Please note that this is intended to be run from a Raspberry Pi machine.
 It can also be used on a Debian or Raspbian installation also.

+There are 2 ways to install program.

+SETUP PROCEDURE 1
 To install program unto Raspberry Pi, Debian or Raspbian, login via SSH and type the following commands at the command line:

 wget -N  http://66.75.80.170/md380-update